BDLSS/buildout.iip/README.md

 First things first
 ------------------

-Edit Dockerfile curl commands to contain databank username and password when downloading kakadu library.
+If intending the docker CI server to download and compile kakadu, edit Dockerfile curl commands to contain databank username and password when downloading kakadu library.
+However, currently this will not work.

+For a full working instance of IIPSRV on your server, follow the buildout instructions below (which includes download and compiling of Kakadu).

 Create user "bodl-iip-svc"
 --------------------------